Saranya122000/Food_Waste_Management_System/README.md

 **homepage.ejs:** Homepage of the website displaying a brief introduction about the website.Also shows the "Achiever of the day" and has options to login and register.

+**register.ejs :** displays the. registration page of donor, receiver and admin where they can get registered account

+**exists.ejs:** Prompts the user that the user name or email id given already exists during the registeration

 **login.ejs :** displays the login page for donor, receiver and admin

-**register.ejs :** displays the. registration page of donor, receiver and admin where they can get registered account

 **incorrectpwd.ejs**: Prompts the user that password is incorrect during the log in.

-**exists.ejs:** Prompts the user that the user name or email id given already exists during the registeration

 **donordash.ejs :** displays the donor dashboard where the donor can make use of the features available to them

 **receiverdash.ejs :** displays the receiver dashboard where the receiver can make use of the features available to them

+**editdetailsdonor.ejs:** Shows the donor the current profile details and enables them to edit it.

+**editdetailsreceiver.ejs:** Shows the receiver the current profile details and enables them to edit it.

 **donorrequest.ejs :** displays the page where the donor can post a food take-up request by specifying the quantity, validity of food(in hours), food take-up address and items.